bitcoin-api/bitcoin-api-full-stack/README.md

 2. Have access to that server.
 This means you should be able to access a command-line or terminal in that server using [ssh](https://en.wikipedia.org/wiki/Secure_Shell).
 You can also manually install the backend on a computer locally without ssh, that computer just needs to stay running and connected to the internet for the services to remain active.

-3. Have a Redis server that you can access using a URL.
+3. Have a Redis service that you can access using a URL.
 [Redis Labs](https://redislabs.com) provides great Redis services.

 ### Set Up The Bitcoin Node Server(s)